The 10 Characteristics of a Good Business Valuation in New York City & Nassau County

 It might be tempting to play around with the numbers and ignore weaknesses your business has.
 Don’t do it!
 Though the valuation overall might be higher, potential investors will be able to spot your leaps in logic and might decide not to invest as a result.

 Especially if your business is pre-revenues, you need to make sure that you value intangible assets to reach a proper valuation.
-That means you look at things like the strength of your team but also market potential or intellectual propery rights.
+That means you look at things like the strength of your team but also market potential, proprietary or intellectual property rights.

 Relative valuation is essential when you try to value your business. the worth of your business is only as good as those of comparable companies.
 Thus, if similar businesses were valued around 1 million, your valuation of 10 million might not make a lot of sense.